-Paul Strutton is a Senior Lecturer in Neurophysiology and runs the Nick Davey Laboratory within the MSk lab in the department of Surgery and Cancer.
-He received his BSc in Neuroscience and PhD in Physiology from King’s College London before taking up a post-doctoral position with Alison McGregor (Professor of Musculoskeletal Biodynamics, Surgery & Cancer) and the late Dr Nick Davey (Neuroscience) at Imperial College London investigating the central nervous system control of muscles in patients with low back pain.
-In 2003 he became the Principal’s Lecturer in Anatomy and in 2009 a Senior Lecturer in Neurophysiology.
+I am a Reader in Human in Neurophysiology and run the Nick Davey Laboratory within the MSk lab in the department of Surgery and Cancer.
+I received my BSc in Neuroscience and PhD in Physiology from King’s College London before taking up a post-doctoral position with Alison McGregor (Professor of Musculoskeletal Biodynamics, Surgery & Cancer) and the late Dr Nick Davey (Neuroscience) at Imperial College London investigating the central nervous system control of muscles in patients with low back pain.
+In 2003 I became the Principal’s Lecturer in Anatomy and in 2009 a Senior Lecturer in Neurophysiology.

-He teaches anatomy and neuroscience for the undergraduate MBBS medical degree, Biomedical Science BSc and the graduate entry MBBS degree.
-He supervises PhD, BSc, MSc and MRes project students.
+I teach anatomy and neuroscience for the undergraduate MBBS degree, Medical Biosciences BSc and various post-graduate courses.
+I supervise PhD, BSc, MSc and MRes project students.

 I was the Director of Projects for the BSc in Surgery & Anaesthesia and the Course Lead for Anatomy of the Thorax (year 1 MBBS) and course co-lead for Anatomy of the Head, Neck and Spine (year 2 MBBS) and Neuroscience and Mental Health (year 2 MBBS).

 I now lead Neurology and Neuroscience topic for the Bioregulatory Systems module in the MBBS course for phases 1a and 1b and leads the Integrative Body Systems module on the Medical Biosciences BSc.

 I am an academic tutor for the MBBS and Medical Biosciences degrees.